Terradue/srtm-dem/README.md

 ## SRTM Digital Elevation Model generation

-This repository contains the application files and scripts to generates a digital elevation model (DEM) to be used with ROI_PAC, GMTSAR or GAMMA Synthetic Aperture Radar interferometry toolboxes.
+This repository contains the application files and scripts to generate a digital elevation model (DEM) to be used with ROI_PAC, GMTSAR or GAMMA Synthetic Aperture Radar interferometry toolboxes.

 ## Quick link